FREE SHIPPING ON ALL ORDERS OVER $60

 Flash forward several months, and the idea: TRAGUR - "Tough Rock Athletic Gear U Require", was proposed.
 We liked the acronym, but now we have a name that is 6 words long.
 That’s insane.
 So, we scrapped the meaning and kept the word, TRAGUR.

-We really wish the meaning involved a wall on another continent, and an ancient climbing technique.
+We really wish the meaning involved a wall on another continent, and an advanced climbing technique.
 But it doesn't.
-It involves a group of Mid-West Climbers with writer's block struggling to name their climbing clothes.
+It involves a group of Mid-West Climbers with writer's block.

 On a positive note; Häagen-Dazs ice-cream made up their name, and that seemed to work out okay for them.
 Let's hope the same is true for us.....